 Certain of the underwriters and their affiliates have performed various financial advisory, investment banking and commercial banking services from time to time for us and our affiliates.
-Also, certain of the underwriters are taking part in concurrent offerings, by means of separate prospectus supplements, of our senior notes and our Series C mandatory convertible preferred stock.
+Also, certain of the underwriters are taking part in concurrent offerings, by means of separate prospectus supplements, of our common stock and our senior notes.
 The proceeds of such offerings, in addition to the proceeds of this offering, will be used to repay amounts outstanding under our 2002 Credit Facility.
 Certain of the underwriters or their affiliates are lenders and/or agents under our 2002 Credit Facility and, as a result, will receive a portion of the proceeds of this offering.
 In addition, certain of the underwriters or their affiliates will be lenders and/or agents under our 2003 Credit Facility which we expect to enter into contemporaneously with these offerings and the other securities offerings referenced above.
 They have received customary fees and commissions for these transactions.